tig/mcec/documentation.md

 * `Port` - This is the serial port that **MCE Controller** will listen on (e.g. COM1).
 * `Baud Rate` - Sets the speed of the serial port.
 * `Data Bits`, `Parity`, `Stop Bits`, and `Handshake`: Set the serial port configuration.

+The status of the Serial Server is displayed on the main window status bar.
+Double-clicking on the status will cause the Serial Server to toggle between connected / not connected.
+Green means connected, red means not connected, and gray means the Serial Server is not active.

 ### The Activity Monitor Tab